 Make Your Own Canapé

-One of my favorite ways to make canapé bases is by using fluted cutters to cut rounds out of slices of plain white or wheat bread.
+One great way to make canapé bases is by using fluted cutters to cut rounds out of slices of plain white or wheat bread.
 The two-inch cutter is usually about right, and depending on the size of your slice of bread, you can cut three or four bases out of each slice.
 Make sure you stay within the crusts when cutting your bases.
 If you're feeling more whimsical, you can always use shaped cookie cutters as long as they're about two inches.
 Cookie cutters are a fun way to add some personality to your next cocktail party.

 Once the rounds are cut out, arrange them on a baking sheet and toast them in the oven at 350 F for five minutes or so.
 You don't want your rounds too crispy, the toasting is just to them makes them firmer, so they don't start to droop or sag when someone picks one up.